-Source: 'Motor Vehicle Body Repairer (Metal & Paint) ' profile on BC ITA.
+ITA Source: 'Motor Vehicle Body Repairer (Metal & Paint) (Automotive Collision Repair Technician)' profile.

 Motor Vehicle Body Repairers (Metal and Paint) repair, adjust and replace sheet metal and associated parts of cars, trucks and buses.